nutofem/nuto/PDEComments.md

 ## Intro

-- have a look at `/test/mechanics/cell/Cell.cpp` for an unit test that builds the internal gradient and extracts integration point values
+- have a look at `/test/mechanics/cell/Cell.cpp` for a unit test that builds the internal gradient and extracts integration point values

 ## TODO